helamhiri/Qhack2022_solutions/README.md

 In this repository, you will find "Halo team" submissions of the 25 coding challenges proposed in the Qhack coding challenge 2022.

-We will add shortly a brief description of the solutions and the basic algorithms used to solve the problems
+We will add shortly a brief description of the solutions and the basic algorithms used to solve the problems.